 Generate HSL color schemes with SCSS and CSS Custom Properties

-Your name Your email Subject Your message (optional) Here’s how to generate complex HSL color schemes with saturation, lightness and opacity with SASS and CSS variables (custom properties).
+Here’s how to generate complex HSL color schemes with saturation, lightness and opacity with SASS and CSS variables (custom properties).
 All you need to do is to set the –color-hue the –color-sat and –color-luma variables that represents the hsl values of your main color.
-Each color will […]
+Each color will then be represented as follows: Quick Tips: In […]

 Blog